Pwd9000-ML/blog-devto/posts/DevOps-PAT-Token-Policy/DevOps-PAT-Token-Policy.md

 ![newPat](./assets/new-pat2.png)

 When creating a new PAT you can select the organization where you want to use the token, and then choose a lifespan for your token.
 Say for example making it only active and usable for a period of 30 days.
 A PATs lifetime can be extended if needed, but cannot be longer than the maximum period of 1 year.
-You can also specify granular [permissions scopes](https://docs.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/oauth?view=azure-devops#scopes) to specify what access grant the token will authorise.
+You can also specify granular [permissions scopes](https://docs.microsoft.com/en-us/azure/devops/integrate/get-started/authentication/oauth?view=azure-devops#scopes) to specify what access is authorised.

 ## Restricting personal access token (PAT) scope and lifespan via Azure AD tenant policy